-The second round of our online Policy Delphi study – focusing on opportunities to implement innovative contract models in the current policy arena – was closed during the summer, and the first results are just fresh out of the oven.
+The second round of our online Policy Delphi study – focusing on opportunities to implement innovative contracta formal, written agreement for a specified duration signed by (at least) two parties.
+In Contracts2.0, we acknowledge the existence of informal contracts but use formal contracts to focus the research.
+More models in the current policy arena – was closed during the summer, and the first results are just fresh out of the oven.

-Based on the answers from the first round on how the ideal contract would look like to incentivize farmers for more sustainable farming we could synthesize three prototypes: a) a mixed contract combining action-based and result-based elements, signed bi-laterally between farmers and funding agencies for a medium duration (5-7 years); b) a result-based contract, signed between a group of farmers (collective) and the funding agency, with flexible duration (from short to medium or long term); and c) a value-chain contract, signed between farmers and other actors of the value chain (e.g. food processors, retailers, certifiers), which builds on an existing AECM contract and provides a price premium for more sustainable products.
-As the figure (above) suggests, the majority of the respondents would choose a mixed, action- and results-based contract for an European level contract prototype, but still almost one-quarter of the respondents would suggest alternative contracts, mainly ones which offer more flexibility to choose collective (landscape-level) agreements or different contract lengths from shorter to longer term.
+Based on the answers from the first round on how the ideal contracta formal, written agreement for a specified duration signed by (at least) two parties.
+In Contracts2.0, we acknowledge the existence of informal contracts but use formal contracts to focus the research.
+More would look like to incentivize farmers for more sustainable farming we could synthesize three prototypes: a) a mixed contracta formal, written agreement for a specified duration signed by (at least) two parties.
+In Contracts2.0, we acknowledge the existence of informal contracts but use formal contracts to focus the research.
+More combining action-based and result-based elements, signed bi-laterally between farmers and funding agencies for a medium duration (5-7 years); b) a result-based contracta formal, written agreement for a specified duration signed by (at least) two parties.
+In Contracts2.0, we acknowledge the existence of informal contracts but use formal contracts to focus the research.
+More, signed between a group of farmers (collective) and the funding agency, with flexible duration (from short to medium or long term); and c) a value-chain contracta formal, written agreement for a specified duration signed by (at least) two parties.
+In Contracts2.0, we acknowledge the existence of informal contracts but use formal contracts to focus the research.
+More, signed between farmers and other actors of the value chain (e.g. food processors, retailers, certifiers), which builds on an existing AECM contracta formal, written agreement for a specified duration signed by (at least) two parties.
+In Contracts2.0, we acknowledge the existence of informal contracts but use formal contracts to focus the research.
+More and provides a price premium for more sustainable products.
+As the figure (above) suggests, the majority of the respondents would choose a mixed, action- and results-based contracta formal, written agreement for a specified duration signed by (at least) two parties.
+In Contracts2.0, we acknowledge the existence of informal contracts but use formal contracts to focus the research.
+More for an European level contracta formal, written agreement for a specified duration signed by (at least) two parties.
+In Contracts2.0, we acknowledge the existence of informal contracts but use formal contracts to focus the research.
+More prototype, but still almost one-quarter of the respondents would suggest alternative contracts, mainly ones which offer more flexibility to choose collective (landscape-level) agreements or different contracta formal, written agreement for a specified duration signed by (at least) two parties.
+In Contracts2.0, we acknowledge the existence of informal contracts but use formal contracts to focus the research.
+More lengths from shorter to longer term.

-We also asked what the best way is to implement these novel contracts, and there seems to be an agreement about agri-environmental-and climate measures still being the main target area, where innovative contract characteristics can be implemented as top-ups or additional payments to more mainstream conventional (i.e. action-based) contracts.
+We also asked what the best way is to implement these novel contracts, and there seems to be an agreement about agri-environmental-and climate measures still being the main target area, where innovative contracta formal, written agreement for a specified duration signed by (at least) two parties.
+In Contracts2.0, we acknowledge the existence of informal contracts but use formal contracts to focus the research.
+More characteristics can be implemented as top-ups or additional payments to more mainstream conventional (i.e. action-based) contracts.
 In terms of funding novel contracts through the Common Agricultural Policy, responding experts underlined the outstanding importance of the Pillar 2 payments.
-Within Pillar 2 policy instruments, almost 70% of the participants pointed to agri-environmental and climate measures, while voluntary interventions in Pillar 2 for investment, knowledge exchange and cooperation, as well as for ecological constraints were listed by 34.5%.
+Within Pillar 2 policy instruments, almost 70% of the participants pointed to agri-environmental and climate measures, while voluntary interventions in Pillar 2 for investment, knowledge exchange and cooperationSee collaboration.
+More, as well as for ecological constraints were listed by 34.5%.
 Eco-schemes, which is a part of the new green architecture affiliated with the Pillar 1 payments, were also mentioned by 34.5% of the respondents – with this proportion, eco-schemes seem to be the most promising instrument within Pillar 1 with a considerable potential to integrate innovative contracts.

 As we learned from the first round of the Delphi study, available budget is a strong constraint for implementing innovative contracts (beside others, like increased transaction costs or higher uncertainties).
 Financially supporting environmentally friendly farming through different instruments of the CAP, as suggested by the findings shared above, can be a strategy to alleviate the budget burden.
-However, it raises further questions such as additionality and potential double-payments received for the same result from different schemes.
+However, it raises further questions such as additionalityis defined as whether an environmental service would have been provided in the absence of new incentives, such as Payments for Ecosystem Services (PES) or agri-environment-climate measures (AECM).
+More and potential double-payments received for the same result from different schemes.
 Fostering coherence within the CAP and between the CAP and other policy areas is a key step forward and will also be a focal topic of the third round of our Delphi study.

 written by Eszter Kelemen & Boldizsár Megyesi (ESSRG)